GREAT MISSISSIPPI RIVER CLEANUP

 In 2010, the Great Mississippi River Cleanup (GMRC) was initiated by Living Lands & Waters (LL&W) to inspire communities to host an annual cleanup event.
 After four very successful years cleaning up primarily the Upper Mississippi River, we expanded our cleanup efforts to the full length of the river!
-From the Headwaters in Minnesota to the Gulf of Mexico in Louisiana, volunteers participate by cleaning up the Mighty Mississippi and taking action that produces results, not rhetoric!
-To date, we’ve worked with 105 sites and, with the help of more than 8,000 volunteers, removed 513,782 lbs of debris from Mississippi River!
+From the Headwaters in Minnesota to the Gulf of Mexico in Louisiana, volunteers participate by cleaning up the Mighty Mississippi and taking action that produces results not rhetoric!
+To date, we’ve helped coordinate 125 cleanups and, with the help of more than 10,230 volunteers, removed 610,024 pounds of debris from the Mississippi River!

 The GMRC is our way to support cleanups that we can’t actually attend!
-We work with families, groups, and businesses all up and down the Mississippi to plan cleanups.
+We work with families, groups and businesses all up and down the Mississippi to plan cleanups.
 We provide guidance and supplies.
-We have opportunities to volunteer, as well as information about starting your own site on this page.
+We have opportunities to volunteer as well as information about starting your own site.
+Read below!

 Whether you and a friend decide to walk the shorelines with garbage bags or you are able to organize 200 volunteers with boats, Great Mississippi River Cleanups (GMRCs) happen in all shapes and sizes!
 We’ve had families, classrooms and communities hold GMRCs!
 You pick the time, date and location that work best for you.
 Participating is completely free!
 We provide garbage bags, gloves and a water bottle for each volunteer.
 We just ask that you complete a garbage log and have all volunteers complete our waiver.

 Click here for a list of potential Site Coordinator Responsibilities.

 Looking to get involved in someone else’s cleanup?
 That’s also an option.
 Reach out to our GMRC coordinator, Meghan, to learn more about site coordinators possibly in your area!

 Who do I contact for more information?